* This is the Consumer Version. *

-A vegetative state occurs when the cerebrum (the part of the brain that controls thought and behavior) no longer functions, but the hypothalamus and brain stem (the parts of the brain that control vital functions, such as sleep cycles, body temperature, breathing, blood pressure, and heart rate) continue to function.
-Thus, people open their eyes but otherwise do not respond to stimulation in any meaningful way.
+A vegetative state occurs when the cerebrum (the part of the brain that controls thought and behavior) no longer functions, but the hypothalamus and brain stem (the parts of the brain that control vital functions, such as sleep cycles, body temperature, breathing, blood pressure, heart rate, and consciousness) continue to function.
+Thus, people open their eyes and appear awake but otherwise do not respond to stimulation in any meaningful way.
 They cannot speak and have no awareness of themselves or their environment.

 The vegetative state is rare.
 Traditionally, a vegetative state has been considered a long-lasting (chronic) disorder.
-That is, if a person appears to be in a vegetative state but recovers in a few weeks, that person was never in a vegetative state.
-When a vegetative state lasts for more than 1 month, it used to be considered a persistent vegetative state, but now, doctors seldom use that term.
-A very few people who have been in a vegetative state for more than 1 month continue to improve over months to years, particularly if the cause was brain damage due to a head injury (traumatic brain injury—see Overview of Head Injuries).
+That is, if a person appears to be in a vegetative state but recovers some mental (cognitive) function in a few weeks, that person was never in a vegetative state.

 How many people are in a vegetative state is unknown, but about 25,000 people in the United States are thought to have this disorder.